ehotaling/Disease_Prediction/Readme.md

 As of the latest update, the CLI leverages GPT-4o mini for interpreting user-described symptoms using natural language.
 This improves user interaction and expands flexibility in symptom input.
 This project is part of a data mining learning initiative and includes Python scripts for data cleaning, feature selection, model training, and prediction via a CLI interface.
+This project is part of a data mining learning initiative and includes Python scripts for data cleaning, exploratory data visualization (e.g., using t-SNE to understand class separability), feature selection, model training, and prediction via a CLI interface.

 ---